Healthy Homes Assessment Glenside

 Home Assessments Glenside for Rental Properties

-There are numerous things you should look for in a home inspection to determine whether your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
-The most common are:
+There are many things you should look for in the house evaluation to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+There are a few examples:

 • Does the house have sufficient ventilation including extractor fans?

-The repercussions of not having an Healthy Home in accordance with the Residential Tenancies Act and consequently being in the wrong of a tenant services ruling can have a significant impact for property owners and landlords.
-For expert assistance, get in touch now and schedule your rental property home assessment.
+The consequences of not having the Healthy Home in accordance with lawful Residential Tenancies Act and consequently getting on the wrong side of the Tenancy solutions ruling can be extremely costly for property owners and landlords.
+For specialist advice, call now and schedule your rental property home evaluation.

 home assessments for rental properties